stevieb9/tesla-charge/README.md

 don't forget to plug the charger in.
 It is activated only while it senses motion through its PIR motion sensor.

+It is also capable of acting as a garage door manager, with an auto-close feature.

 The software consists of a Perl application that fetches vehicle data from the Tesla API, and presents a REST API interface that allows applications and micro-controllers to access that data.